Gluu

 “With the Gluu platform, we are able to find new improvement opportunities, as it is easier to understand and optimise our cross-functional processes from initial order taking all the way through to production.
 At the same time, Gluu makes it possible for our own employees to digitise our paper forms via a simple form builder.
 We see big-time savings by not having to handle our record keeping on paper anymore.
 Our registrations happen inside the app now.”

-Seven steps to digitise the factory
+Implementation: Seven steps to digitalize the factory

 The factory made a plan for a gradual digitalisation through the following steps: